Skip to content

 Mouth ulcer symptoms

-• Swelling in the mouth around the sores
+• Swelling around the sores

-• Pain whilst eating, drinking or speaking
+• Pain while eating, drinking, or speaking

 Causes of mouth ulcers